-At times people would even say a statements like “It’s nice”, or “It’s okay” without explaining why they like it or why they see it that way.
+At times people would say statements like “It’s nice” or “It’s okay” without explaining why they like it or why they see it that way.
 But there are also those who care to know, asking why you took the shot and why you chose to shoot it that way before giving their two cents worth.

 As someone who wants to receive critique, don’t we all want to know how we can improve our craft?
-Don’t you like to hear why your photo works, why it doesn't, and what you can do to make it work next time?
+Don’t you like to hear why your photo works, why it doesn't and what you can do to make it work next time?
 There are different ways to critique, some more helpful than others.

 Photo Critique as a Skill

 Often times critique can lead to negative feedback regarding an image because mistakes are often more noticeable than positives.
 Good feedback can be given too although compliments are usually given when there is something that is noticeably outstanding in an image.

 Therefore, if we want to improve in the skill of photographic critique, there are things that we can start considering.

 1. Critique With the Intention to Help

 It is true that the truth can hurt and that negative feedback is necessary at times, but everyone is in the position to receive feedback that will help them get better.
 This is the very reason why people want critique for their work, right?
 They would want to see how they can progress.
 A helpful approach to critique is in fact valuable to the photographer.

 2. Give a “Why” When Commenting on Technique

 For example, “I immediately see this flower as your main element but since it’s positioned at the center, my eyes wander at the sides and I get distracted with the things around.
 Try using the rule of thirds, so that the focus is limited to the flower and you get less distractions”.
 Knowing why something works will help the photographer adjust how they shoot next time.

 3. Avoid Personal Bias

-4. Avoid Altering the Message.
+4. Avoid Altering the Message

 Not all suggestions are helpful.
 Some can sometimes be confusing even if the intentions are good.
 For example, when you ask a photographer to crop a photo, there is risk in altering the message the photographer wants to convey.
 Does that mean suggesting to crop is a bad thing?
 Certainly not.
 The elements in a frame are there to create an idea.
 When you crop, you don't necessarily change the message, but removing and even adding key elements in a frame will.

 Now what if someone gives a critique like this? – “I think this would better if you cropped the photo closer and just focused on the kid on the right.”
 Let's imagine that it would have been a better shot if the shooter followed the suggestion.
 But what would happen to the message then?
 The problem is that the solution totally changed the whole concept of the photographer.

 The same way, when say that it’s better if they shoot wider, higher, or lower, that may mean adding elements that were not there before which can again alter the message.
 What if there was too much clutter added to the image because of our suggestion?

-5. Avoid Short Statements That Offer No Direction.
+5. Avoid Short Statements That Offer No Direction

 Let’s be honest, we've done this, or at least, most of us have.
 Statements like “It’s nice”, “It’s beautiful”, “It works for me” are nice to hear, but may be too lacking.
 Unless the photographer just wants a compliment rather than a critique, you would want to give more information.